System Design Space

 • Prefix caching — cache of popular prefixes

-• Compressed Trie - merging one-child nodes
+• Compressed Trie — merge one-child chains to save space

 Data Collection

-• Query logs → time aggregation
+• Query logs aggregated over time

 • Filtering offensive requests